uniVocity/univocity-api/README.md

 	//In this cycle, the current locale is "en_US". engine.executeCycle();

 	//Let's now use another locale.
-All tables with locale-specific data will have new descriptions associated to this new locale. engine.setVariable("locale", "en_GB");
+All tables with locale-specific data will have new descriptions associated with this new locale. engine.setVariable("locale", "en_GB");
 	engine.setVariable("localeDescription", "British English");
 	engine.executeCycle();